eliasuran/mpuVim/README.md

 ## Extra

-<h4>Here are some extra stuff I wanted to include about some useful stuff I also use</h4>

 * Tmux works really well with Neovim since you only need the terminal, and is perfect for a tiling window manager.
 * Tmux integration is done really well with the vim-tmux-navigator plugin, so would highly recommend.